amy-mac/jesse-blog/_posts/2017-08-07-war-is-failure.markdown

 - World War II
 ---

-## Today is Purple Heart Day.
-The best way to honor those who have sacrificed is to ensure that future generations do not have to bear the same horrors.
+<strong>Today is Purple Heart Day.
+The best way to honor those who have sacrificed is to ensure that future generations do not have to bear the same horrors.</strong>

 <img src="/images/2017/normandy-dead-germans.jpeg" alt="">